axules/fuzzy-tools/README.md

         - *Object: { fieldName: rateNumber }* - field name is key, rate is value.
         - *Function(item):String or Array* - function takes item and should return *String*, *Array of Strings*, *Object of Strings* or *Array of Object({ value: String, rate: Number })*
     - `itemWrapper`: *function(item, matchResult, { index: Number, result: Array }): any* - function takes item and matchResult and should return value that will be pushed into result list. *If it returns empty value (false, null, undefined, '', 0), then it will not be pushed into result.*
-    - `caseInsensitive`: Boolean (default: true) - when it is true, then `FZZ` will be matched with `fuzzy`.
-Charcase will be ignored.
+    - `caseSensitive`: Boolean (default: false) - when it is true, then `FZZ` will not be matched with `fuzzy`.
+If it is false then char's case will be ignored.
-    - `withScore`: Boolean (default: true) - when it is true, then `score` will be computed for matched strings, else `score` will be 1.
+    - `withScore`: Boolean (default: false) - when it is true, then `score` will be computed for matched strings, else `score` will be 1.
     - `withWrapper`: String or Function (default: false) - when it is true, then match result for each item will contain `wrapped`.
-It is needed to render hightlited results.
+It is needed to render highlighted results.
         - **String**: template string, (e.g. `'<b>{?}</b>'`, `{?}` will be replaced by matched word. `fzz` in `fuzzy` => `'<b>f</b>u<b>zz</b>y'`.
         - **Function(word: String): String**, (e.g. `(word) => '<b>'+word+'</b>'`)
     - `withRanges`: Boolean (default: false) - when it is true, then match result for each item will contain `ranges`.
 It is array of Object({ begin: Number, end: Number }) with ranges of matched parts.